 Teenage Mutant Ninja Turtles: Turtles in Time (Konami 1991)

 “Turtles in Time” is sideways scrolling beat-em-up.
 It supports up to four players with a basic control system that doesn’t require you to memorise complicated button combinations.
 You can play each of the four turtles each with their own distinctive weapon.
-In Europe we had “hero” forced on us as “ninja” was considered far too subversive.
+In the UK we had “hero” forced on us as “ninja” was considered far too subversive.
 Now we can all gorge ourselves in retro-ninja goodness.

 Robocop 2 (Data East 1991)

 If you want a sideways shoot-em-up and you are partial to a bit of Detroit law enforcement then this game is worth a look.
 You control Robocop in sequences that loosely follow the plot of the film.
 Robocop 2 is similar to its predecessor but allows another player to join in.
-Most of the action is sideways scrolling but some levels are viewed from behind RoboCop and provide a gun sight with which to shoot the bad guys.
+Most of the action is sideways scrolling but some levels are viewed from behind RoboCop and provide a gun sight with which to shoot your targets.
 The sprites in this version are improved and Robocop looks much better.

 Alien Syndrome (Sega 1987)

-Released shortly after the film “Aliens” hit the cinema, Alien Syndrome let you blast your own fair share of alien scum.
+Released shortly after the film “Aliens” hit the cinema, Alien Syndrome let you blast your own fair share of alien xenomorphs.
 It’s a top-down run-n-gun action-fest were you have to rescue human hostages against the clock.
 It’s slightly trickier than it first looks as you frantically blast anything that moves trying to find the last hostage as the seconds tick away.

 Joust (Williams Electronics 1982)